vmware/vic/doc/user_doc/vic_installation/README.md

 - <a href="mailto:docfeedback@vmware.com?subject=vSphere Integrated Containers&body=Please include the document name, HTML link, PDF page number, and section heading in your feedback.
 Thank you!">Send doc feedback to VMware</a>
 - [Submit a doc issue in Github](https://github.com/vmware/vic-product/issues)
+- Send us a message on https://vmwarecode.slack.com/messages/vic-engine.

 ----------

-Copyright &copy; 2016 VMware, Inc. All rights reserved.
+Copyright &copy; 2017 VMware, Inc. All rights reserved.
 [Copyright and trademark information](http://pubs.vmware.com/copyright-trademark.html).
 Any feedback you provide to VMware is subject to the terms at [www.vmware.com/community_terms.html](http://www.vmware.com/community_terms.html).

 **VMware, Inc.**
 3401 Hillview Ave.